Style Manual

 Please put double quotation marks after periods and commas.
 The placing of quotation marks in computer programming and e-mail is special usage, not standard.

 Single quotation marks go right after the words or punctuation.
-And we do not allow a single closing quote to combine with a double closing quote.
+A single closing quote may combine with a double closing quote after a comma or full stop.
 For example: “Did he say ‘Help!’?
-I thought he said ‘Kelp’,” George mused, all at sea.
+I thought he said ‘Kelp,’” George mused, all at sea.

 We will use British punctuation at the author’s request.
 British usage of quotation marks is the opposite of North American style.